General-relativistic hydrodynamics of non-perfect fluids: 3+1 conservative formulation and application to viscous black-hole accretion: Review of second-order relativistic dissipative hydrodynamics

 where \(f_0\) is the local-equilibrium distribution function and \(\delta f\) denotes the deviation from it.
 One then defines the so-called generalized irreducible moments of order $r$ of \(\delta f\) as

 where \(g\) is the number of internal degrees of freedom and \(E\) is defined by \(p^{\mu} =: Eu^{\mu} + p^{\left\langle \mu \right\rangle}\).
-The full off-equilibrium distribution function can now be expanded in momentum space in a basis of irreducible tensors $p^{\langle \mu_1} \cdots p^{\mu_l \rangle}$ and orthogonal polynomials in $E$, where the generalized irreducible moments appear as coefficients.
+The full off-equilibrium distribution function can now be expanded in momentum space in a basis of irreducible tensors $p^{\langle \alpha_1} \cdots p^{\alpha_l \rangle}$ and orthogonal polynomials in $E$, where the generalized irreducible moments appear as coefficients.
 Some of these moments are directly connected to the dissipative currents, \eg

-Inserting Eq. (\ref{eq:DMNRf}) into the special-relativistic version of the Boltzmann equation leads to an equation of motion for $\delta f$,
+Inserting Eq. (\ref{eq:DMNRf}) into the special-relativistic version of the Boltzmann equation with collision term $\mathcal{C}[f]$ leads to an equation of motion for $\delta f$,

-This equation is then used to evaluate the comoving derivatives of the generalized irreducible moments (\ref{eq:irredmoments}) and leads to an infinite set of evolution equations for the latter.
-When this infinite system is truncated at the lowest order -- corresponding to the 14-moment approximation -- it leads to the \textbf{IS79}-like equations, which have been given above by Eqs. (\ref{eq:DMNR1})--(\ref{eq:DMNR3}).
+which can be used to evaluate the comoving derivatives of the generalized irreducible moments (\ref{eq:irredmoments}) and leads to an infinite set of evolution equations for the latter.
+When this infinite system is truncated at the lowest order -- corresponding to the 14-moment approximation -- it leads to \textbf{IS79}-like equations, namely, Eqs. (\ref{eq:DMNR1})--(\ref{eq:DMNR3}).